usdot-jpo-ode/jpo-cvmanager/README.md

 <b>PostgreSQL Variables</b>

-- PG_DB_IP: The database IP.
-Defaults to DOCKER_HOST_IP but can be configured to a separate endpoint.
+- PG_DB_HOST: The database host, must include the port (normally hostname:5432).
+Defaults to DOCKER_HOST_IP:5432 but can be configured to a separate endpoint.
-- PG_DB_PORT: The database port.
 - PG_DB_USER: The database user that will be used to authenticate the cloud function when it queries the database.
 - PG_DB_PASS: The database user's password that will be used to authenticate the cloud function.
+- INSTANCE_CONNECTION_NAME: The connection name for the Cloud SQL instance. (project-id:region:name)

 <b>MongoDB Variables</b>